Onoff (retailer): Bankruptcy

 On 11 July 2011 it was announced via press release that the company had filed for bankruptcy in the Attunda courthouse.
 Stores in Estonia were part of a subsidiary and not affected by the bankruptcy.
 The bankruptcy administrator announced that the entire company would be sold with the 6 stores in Estonia together with the 67 Swedish stores and a central warehouse.
 The Onoff brand was not included in the deal.

 The group's Estonian subsidiary was purchased through a management buyout in 2011 and still continues to operate under the Onoff name as of June 2018.

 On 20 July 2011, the Swedish operation of consumer electronics chain Expert announced they would buy 30 of the total 67 stores and the central warehouse.
 From 1 August 2011, these stores became part of the Expert chain.
-Expert estimated with this takeover they would have a market share in Sweden of about 12-13 percent.
+Expert estimated that, with this takeover they would have a market share in Sweden of about 12-13 percent.
 The Swedish Expert chain filed for bankruptcy on 18 September 2012.